Stadio Guido Teghil

 Stadio Guido Teghil is a stadium in Lignano Sabbiadoro, Italy.
 It has a capacity of over 5,000.

 It was the host for Italy v Spain in the 2021 Rugby League World Cup qualifiers in November 2019.
 It is also the current home venue of association football Serie B club Pordenone for the 2020–21 season.

+The stadium also hosts concerts, including Tiziano Ferro's Il mestiere della vita Tour 2017, and TZN Tour 2023.

 Facilities

 The main ground has a capacity 5,000.
 It has four football pitches and a six lane athletic track with lighting for all.